choishingwan/PRS-Tutorial/docs/base.md

 !!!
 Important
     Some GWAS results files do not make clear which allele is the effect allele and which the non-effect allele.
-    If the incorrect assumption is made in computing the PRS, then the effect of the PRS in the target data will be in the wrong direction, and so to avoid misleading conclusions it is critical that the effect allele from the base (GWAS) data is known.
+    If the incorrect assumption is made in computing the PRS, then the effect of the PRS in the target data will be in the wrong direction.

+    To avoid misleading conclusions it is critical that the effect allele from the base (GWAS) data is known.

 # Removing duplicated SNPs
-While it is raw, duplciated SNPs can sometimes be found in your base file.
+While it is rare, duplciated SNPs can sometimes be found in your base file.
-As most PRS software do not allow duplicated SNPs in the base input, and to avoid confusion, it might be beneficial to remove the duplicated SNPs from the base file.
+Most PRS software do not allow duplicated SNPs in the base input, therefore it is beneficial to remove the duplicated SNPs from the base file.

 ```bash
 gunzip -c GIANT.height.gz |\